andrew00917/CollegeApp/README.md

 # CollegeApp
-### Created by Jae Hyun Choe, Kevin Joh, Griffin Smalley, and Omid Tafti.
+### Created by Jae Hyun Choe, Kevin Joh, Griffin Smalley, and Omid Tafti (TechHab).

+Please be advised TechHab does not own any part of the information present in this app and few images used for customized the theme in this app is under ["Kalamazoo College Policy"](https://reason.kzoo.edu/is/policies/).

+___

-This project is protected under *Creative Commons (CC) License*.
+The project is protected under *Creative Commons (CC) License*.
 More detailed parts are described below:

 * *Attribution*